-Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - all meetings guiding strategy Reviewing and guiding major plans of action The highest governance body responsible for climate-related initiatives at FMC is the Board of Directors' Sustainability Committee.
-This committee was established when sustainability was formalized at FMC in 2011.
-The committee of the Board of Directors (the "Committee") is composed of at five outside members of the Board, one of whom shall be Chairman.
+with which climate- related Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - all meetings guiding strategy Reviewing and guiding major plans of action Reviewing and The highest governance body responsible for climate-related initiatives at FMC is the Board of Directors' Sustainability Committee was established when sustainability was formalized at FMC in 2011.
+The committee meets three times per year to review and direct climate change related sustainability programs and submit summary reports to the full Board of Directors (the "Committee") is composed of at five outside members of the Board, one of whom shall be Chairman.
 The Committee and its Chairman are nominated by the Nominating and Corporate Governance Committee, and elected annually at the organizational meeting of the Board.
-The Committee and its Chairman are nominated by the Nominating and Corporate Governance Committee, and elected annually at the organizational meeting of the Board.
 The Committee's scope encompasses FMC's safety, environmental and sustainability programs as these were found to be important in the Materiality Assessment of the company (Page 8, 2018 FMC Sustainability Report).
 It reviews these programs (objectives, plans, and performance) and recommends actions, as necessary, to ensure continuous performance improvement and alignment with constituent expectations (both internal and external).
-The Committee and instal billy of market, environmental and social trends and expectations.
-The Committee meets as scheduled by its Chairman, nominally three times per year in conjunction with the April.
-July and October meetings of the Board of Directors.
-Assisting the Committee is the Vice President, Global Procurement, Global Facilities and Corporate Sustainability, who will serve as the Committee's inquiries and recommendations.
+The Committee also monitors program goals in light of market, environmental and social trends and expectations.
+The Committee meets as scheduled by its Chairman, nominally three times per year in conjunction with the April, July and October meetings of the Board of Directors.
+Assisting the Committee is the Vice President, Global Procurement, Global Facilities and Corporate Sustainability, who will serve as the Committee's executive secretary.
+The executive secretary prepares the agenda and reports to the Committee the changes in sustainability metrices related to climate change resulting from the Committee's inquiries and recommendations.
 She also assists the Chairman in preparing reports to be submitted to the Board.
 The Committee conducts a self-assessment of its performance annually.